-You’ve done a little research and decided that a money market account may be the right savings account for you.
+You’ve done some research and decided that a money market account may be the right savings account for you.
 Several financial institutions, such as banks and credit unions, offer money market savings accounts online or at their branch locations.
 But is a money market account the best savings solution for your situation?

 Things to Consider Before Opening a Money Market Account